Struggle for Europeanization; Bosnia’s proposed entry into EU

 Abu Bakar Sadiq

-By Abu Bakar Sadiq - Writer 3 Min Read
+Abu Bakar Sadiq 5 Min Read

 The European Union is an international organization that came into being in 1993.
 Following the devastation of World Wars I and II, the idea of forming a union of countries arose.
 Countries joined the Union one by one.
 The number of countries reaches twenty-eight, which are considered full members of the Union.
 Furthermore, it is a geo-political and geo-economic union that aims to promote peace and tranquility, strengthen democracy, and facilitate free trade among member states.
 However, it takes a long time for a country to be added to the union after the completion of the so-called Copenhagen criteria by the applicant state.
 The Copenhagen criteria include the membership’s political, economic, and legislative criteria.